Nuisance Abatement Charges in Colorado

 I was not charged with prostitution in Denver.
 What other crimes can trigger nuisance abatement?

-Denver’s Nuisance Abatement law is not just limited to cases of prostitution but includes all class one public nuisances such as:
+Denver’s Nuisance Abatement law is not just limited to cases of prostitution but includes all class one public nuisances.
+These are some of the nuisances described under the Denver Municipal Code Sec.
+37-50:

 - Professional gambling, 18-10-102(8), C.R.S.; maintaining a gambling premises, 18-10-102(5), C.R.S.; or keeping of a gambling device or record, 18-10-102(3) and 18-10-102(7), C.R.S.